Roekiah: Family

 Roekiah said that she felt Kartolo was a good match with her, stating that the marriage brought them "great fortune".
 The two had had five children.
 After Roekiah's death, Kartolo brought the children to his hometown at Yogyakarta.
 In order to support the family, he took a job with Radio Republik Indonesia, beginning in 1946.
 There he spent most of the ongoing Indonesian National Revolution, an armed conflict and diplomatic struggle between newly proclaimed Indonesia and the Dutch Empire in which the newly proclaimed country attempted to receive international recognition of its independence.
 After the Dutch military launched Operation Kraai on 19 December 1948, capturing Yogyakarta, Kartolo refused to collaborate with the returning colonial forces.
 Without a source of income, he fell ill, and died on 18 January 1949.

 One of the couple's children died in Yogyakarta, aged ten.
-The remaining children were brought to Jakarta after the Indonesian National Revolution ended in 1950, where they were raised by Kartolo's close friend Adikarso.
+The remaining children were brought to Jakarta after the Indonesian National Revolution ended in 1950, where they were adopted and raised by Kartolo's close friend Adikarso.
 One, Rachmat Kartolo, went on to be a singer and actor active up through the 1970s, known for songs such as "Patah Hati" ("Heartbroken") and films such as Matjan Kemajoran (Tiger of Kemayoran; 1965) and Bernafas dalam Lumpur (Breathing in the Mud; 1970).
 Two other sons, Jusuf and Imam, played in a band with their brother before finding careers elsewhere.
 The couple's daughter, Sri Wahjuni, did not enter the entertainment industry.
+Two of her sons, Rachmat and Imam, died in 2001.
+Imam's daughter, Fenny Kartika Roekihati, was a singer who was named after her.

+Through her adopted-brother Husin Nagib, Roekiah was the sister-in-law of the actress Wolly Sutinah.
+Her niece through the union, Aminah Cendrakasih, became an actress in the 1950s.